Multivariate backtests and copulas for risk evaluation: Introduction

 \section{Introduction}

 An important research activity in finance concerns the construction of models for financial time series, both univariate and multivariate.
 Having realistic models is very important for many practical applications in the industry, and this paper focuses on multivariate risk evaluations.
 Crucially, risk estimation is a forecast, namely to evaluate now, say at time $t$, the magnitudes for the possible losses for an asset or a portfolio between $t$ and sometime later, say at time $t+\DT$ where $\DT$ is a desired risk horizon.

-A process for the time evolution of the assets is a good foundation to build such forecasts.
+Investing involves a large dimensional space of assets, with a diverse portfolio made of positions on those assets.
+Computing risk for a portfolio adds the complexity of the multivariate dependencies between assets.
+Most assets are positively correlated, the typical example being stocks and stock indexes.
+We want to characterize the dependencies beyond linear correlations, and the information about the full dependencies are contained in copulas.
+Getting the asset risks as well as the dependencies correctly implies that the composite risk of a portfolio is also correct.